 Feline hemoplasmas attach themselves the wall of red blood cells.
 The body’s immune system tries to destroy these parasites but in the process also destroys the affected red blood cells, leading to anemia.
 It is not possible to culture Feline Haemoplasmas because they cannot survive outside the host cell.

-The disease can affect cats of any age, although it is most commonly seen in male cats between 1-3 years old.
+The disease can affect cats of any age, although it is most common in male cats between 1-3 years old.

 Symptoms usually appear 3-5 weeks after transmission.
 The natural mode of transmission is thought to be via fleas and tick bites where the parasite passes infected blood from one cat to another.
 Bites and scratches from infected cats may also spread the infection.

-Infected queens can pass on the infection to their kittens although it’s not entirely known if it is in utero, during the birth process or via the milk.
+Infected queens can pass on the infection to their kittens although we do not know if this is in utero, during the birth process or via the milk.

 Symptoms vary depending on the number of red blood cells infected, the stage of the parasitic infection, the health status of the cat and the rapidity of infection.
 Clinical signs usually include those associated with anemia and may include:

 Stained blood smear: A thin film of blood is stained and studied under a microscope for the presence of organisms on the red blood cells.
-However, this can result in a false negative as the infection seems to come about in cycles, so several blood samples taken over a period of days may be required.
+This can return a false negative as the pathogen comes and goes in cycles.
+Several blood samples taken over a period of days will be necessary.

 Polymerase Chain Reaction (PCR): This is a test which detects the organism in the blood.
 It greatly amplifies the DNA of the organism, even in small amounts.